- Schools -

 Enrichment & Support

-The Buddy Program involves the Prep and Year 6 students meeting together on a fortnightly basis.
+Our Buddy Program involves the Prep and Year 6 students meeting together on a fortnightly basis.
 It is designed to assist the Prep students to settle into their new school surroundings and feel safe and secure from the start.
-The Buddy Program makes life easier for the Preps at the beginning of the year as they have someone who can look out for them in the playground.
-The benefits of the program are not just limited to the Preps.
-Year 6 students feel an increased sense of responsibility and achievement.
-They take their responsibility very seriously and perceive themselves as role models in our school community.
+This program makes life easier for the Preps at the beginning of the year as they have someone who can look out for them in the playground.

-There are four Houses at Newhaven College, and each student is allocated to a House upon enrolment: McHaffie (red), Clarke (yellow), Bass (green) and Sambell (blue).
-The main aim of the House system is to develop a sense of community within the House where members care for one another and work together for the benefit of all.
+There are four Houses at Newhaven College, and each student is allocated to a House upon enrolment: Bass (green) Clarke (yellow), McHaffie (red), and Sambell (blue).
+The aim of the House system is to develop a sense of community within the House where members care for one another and work together for the benefit of all.
 Throughout the year students have the opportunity to participate in various inter-house events.

 Student Support Services

-Junior School students who show particular talents and gifts in certain subject areas have the opportunity to work on a variety of extension and enrichment tasks in class or in small groups.
-For students requiring additional support, class teachers work in partnership with our Student Support Services staff and Integration Aides to design and implement curriculum that meets the needs of each child.
+Junior school students who show particular talents and gifts in certain subject areas have the opportunity to work on a variety of extension and enrichment tasks in class or in small groups.
+For students requiring additional support, class teachers work in partnership with our Student Support Services staff to design and implement curriculum that meets the needs of the child.